 Please format your work using the following guidelines:

 - Single spaced, no indents, one line between paragraphs

-- If you can provide a high quality photo, that is highly encouraged.
+- If you can provide one or more high quality photos, that is highly encouraged and appreciated.
 (Interviews may require several)

 - In the subject line use the format: [SUBMISSION: CATEGORY (i.e. Fiction, Fashion, Spiritual Life): TITLE OF YOUR WORK]

 - Send your article as an attachment, preferably as a Microsoft Word file.
 If you do not have Word, send it as text in the body of the email.

 - Include a short bio (three to four sentences max) and tell us how you would like to be accredited.
 Adding your photo makes the article more personal.
 You may use a nom de plume if you prefer to protect your privacy.

 Categories that we use in our issues are shown at the bottom of this page.